pantheon-systems/wp-saml-auth/CONTRIBUTING.md

 The `develop` branch is the development branch which means it contains the next version to be released. `master` contains the corresponding stable development version.
 Always work on the `develop` branch and open up PRs against `develop`.

+We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `develop` when merging, and to include the PR # in the commit message.
+PRs to `develop` should also include any relevent updates to the changelog in readme.txt.
+For example, if a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `develop`.
+We do not update the README changelogs for development or process related PRs (i.e. dev-only dependencies, or changes to CI patterns unrelated to new features).

 ## Testing

 You may notice there are two sets of tests running, on two different services: